Changissnz/the_crumbs_economy_made_trenches__claude_generated/README.md

 ---

 Media had been democratized by widespread internet adoption well before Crumbs took office.
-By the time he left, that democratization had produced a large volume of content and a significant amount of cultural loss alongside it.
-Creators and work of genuine quality from earlier periods became harder to find and harder to reach.
-The people who might have valued that work could not always get to it.
+By the time he left, that democratization had produced many ghosts of history.
+The melancholic sentiment is that these ghosts were, in fact, much more valuable in their time and era, the media they were in of much higher quality, yet they can never be physically in front of the people that want them.
 This happened in part because democratization coincided with a broad decline in purchasing power.
 Ambitions that might have built something lasting were cut short before any real foundation formed.

 ---